 President-elect Donald Trump says we need to rebuild and reinvest in our military.
 But America already spends more on defense than the next seven countries combined.
 So what will a Trump presidency mean for the future of our armed forces?

-- Gordon Adams is professor emeritus at American University’s School of International Service.
-He helped oversee the defense budget during the Clinton administration, and he's co-editor of “Mission Creep: The Militarization of U.S. Foreign Policy?”
+- Gordon Adams Professor emeritus, American University’s School of International Service; Co-editor of “Mission Creep: The Militarization of U.S. Foreign Policy?”

 Former Secretary of Defense Chuck Hagel discusses the pressures on the U.S. military, including multiple long engagements in Iraq and Afghanistan.